prof-rossetti/gwu-badm-2301-201509/notes/1-info-systems.md

 information term | meaning | example
 --- | --- | ---
-**data** | a description of something, not necessarily organized or synthesized to provide meaning | numbers, words, dates, images, files
+**Data** | A description of something, not necessarily organized or synthesized to provide meaning. | numbers, words, dates, images, files
-**information** | data that has been organized to provide meaning and value. requires interpretation. | a data visualization or chart which depicts sales over time
+**Information** | Data that has been organized or interpreted to provide meaning and value. | a chart depicting sales over time
-**knowledge** | data and/or information that has been organized and processed and interpreted to convey understanding, experience, accumulated learning, expertise, etc. | an informed decision to raise prices based on market conditions.
+**Knowledge** | Data and/or Information that has been organized, processed and interpreted to convey understanding, experience, accumulated learning, expertise, etc. | an informed decision to raise marketing expenditure levels

 Information Systems may or may not leverage technology.

 A computer-based Information System uses a related group of computer components working together to process information inputs into information outputs for a specific purpose.

 ### Components